ACRRM/curriculum-docusaurus/docs/fellowship-training/introduction.md

 Information on these assessment and resources available to assist with preparing for assessment are provided in the [Fellowship Assessment Handbook](https://www.acrrm.org.au/resources/assessment/handbooks-guides).

 Assessment eligibility requirements must be met prior to enrolling into an assessment see the [Assessment Eligibility policy](https://www.acrrm.org.au/docs/default-source/all-files/assessment-eligibility-policy.pdf?sfvrsn=bcf9fecc_14).

+#### Assessment support

+The College provides staged assessment support for IP and RGTS registrars, this is in addition to the mock exam and study groups offered to all registrars.

+Registrars that are unsuccessful in first assessment attempt complete a post assessment survey, a study plan and complete or repeat the applicable assessment online introduction course.
+A Medical Educator reviews the assessment results, survey response and provides advice on preparing for the next attempt.
+Additional Medical Educator sessions are provided for support and guidance with the next attempt.

+Registrars that continue to be unsuccessful in the second attempt follow a similar program with the support of a Medical Educator with specialised skills in the specific assessment modality.
+Additional individual or group sessions are provided on understanding how the assessment is constructed and what the assessors are looking for plus practice of scenarios/cases.

+Where a registrar fails three or more times in a single, or multiple modalities, or where a registrar is seen as being at risk of not completing Fellowship, they are eligible to participate in the remediation program.
+Enrolment in the program is recommended by the Medical Educator and approved by the Director of Training.

+The registrar is referred to the remediation team and assigned a dedicated Medical Educator.
+Analysis and review are undertaken of training progress, assessment feedback survey and learning plan and further investigations/assessment undertaken to understand the reasons for poor performance.
+A preliminary remediation plan is drafted, reviewed, and approved by the Director of Training.
+The Remediation plan is discussed and finalised with registrar.
+Registrar must agree to participate actively in the program and sign an agreement, for remediation to commence.

 ## Advanced Specialised Training